-- 2. We were bored and , so we decided to find something to do. - 3.
-That film is very .
-It shows the same place over and over. - 4.
-I always feel overwhelming the night before a test. - 5.
-The of the thunderstorm made the animals nervous. - 6.
-Some people believe that animals have the to feel the same emotions that humans do. - 7.
-Luisa has a lovely .
+- 7. Luisa has a lovely \\\\\.
 She's always happy and smiling. - 8.
-Finding sources for an essay can be a time-consuming and task. - 9.
-The of an animal often has a specific name; for example, a male horse is a stallion and a female horse is a mare. - B. Comprehension.
+Finding sources for an essay can be a time-consuming and \\\\\ task. - 9.
+The \\\\\\ of an animal often has a specific name; for example, a male horse is a stallion and a female horse is a mare. - B. Comprehension.
 Answer the questions. - 1.
 In what types of settings do women tend to speak more? - 2.
 What causes women to worry more than men? - 3.
 What things do women tend to lie about?
 What things do men tend to lie about? - 4.
 What might explain women's ability to deal with repetitive tasks better than men? - 5.
 Which gender has the longer life expectancy?
 Give an example.

-Work with a partner to think of another common stereotype about people.
-Decide whether you think the stereotype is true or false.
-After class, do research to confirm whether your decision was correct.
+pul \ \ i Migriki with a partner to think of another common stereotype about people.
+Decide whether you Ministry of Edhink the stereotype is true or false.
+After class, do research to confirm whether your decision 2023 - 1445 was correct.